dowonlee777/soar_geofence/PROPOSAL.md

     - [ ] Correct Color, Location, & Size
   - [ ] Lights x2
     - [ ] Using light id: 1 as the origin of the model, with everything built off this dimension wise
-  - [ ] Generate ground potentially pulled from Open Maps
+  - [ ] Generate materials folder for asphault ground
+  - [ ] Find suitable replacement for enclosement mesh/ wire
   - [ ] If it makes sense also add the three grass mounds
 - [ ] Setting up Gazebo Sim and PX4 SITL
     - [x] Installation of PX4-Autopilot and mavsdk-Python.
 See README.md